C-NASIR/warp_policy_assignment_system/docs/learn/content-map.md

-# Learn curriculum template
+# Learn curriculum map

-The agreed curriculum has 43 ordered lessons in three sections.
-All 16 Concepts lessons and 15 PolicyOS walkthroughs are drafted.
+The curriculum has 51 ordered lessons in three sections.
+All 22 Concepts lessons and 17 PolicyOS walkthroughs are drafted.
 The 12 Practice lesson bodies remain exactly `Empty for Now`; their titles and descriptions define scope only.
 Practice activities have not been authored.

-The learning story begins with a company hiring its first employee and gradually growing.
-Teach the domain first, apply it in PolicyOS next, then experiment in Practice.
+The learning story begins with a company hiring Rachel and gradually turning individual decisions into policies.
+After the assignment model is established, an organizational sequence follows the same company from one Root user through delegated responsibilities, scoped visibility, independent review, and policy-derived access.
+PolicyOS walkthroughs then apply both stories in the application.

-## Concepts — 16 lessons
+## Concepts — 22 lessons

+### From decisions to assignments

 1. **Your first employee:** The decisions every employer needs to make.
 2. **From decisions to policies:** Turning repeated decisions into reusable rules.
 3. **Who does a policy apply to?:** Employee facts and conditions.
 4. **What does a policy give someone?:** Assignment fields and their possible values.
-5. **What is an assignment?:** The difference between a general rule and one employee’s result.
+5. **What is an assignment?:** The difference between a general rule and one employee's result.

+### How policies combine

 6. **Combining conditions:** Expressing “all,” “any,” and “not.”
 7. **When several policies apply:** Matching rules versus selecting results.
 8. **One value or many?:** Why pay schedules and application access resolve differently.
 9. **When policies disagree:** Priority and unresolved conflicts.

+### Groups and exceptions

 10. **Assigning through groups:** Applying shared policies through explicit membership.
 11. **Making an exception:** Manual overrides and their relationship to policy results.

+### Change, time, and evidence

 12. **Policies over time:** Effective dates, versions, and scheduled changes.
 13. **When circumstances change:** Recalculating assignments through reconciliation.
-14. **Changing things safely:** Previewing impact, approving changes, and executing them.
+14. **Changing things safely:** Previewing a change before committing it.
 15. **Explaining what happened:** Assignment explanations, history, and audit records.

+### People, accounts, and access

-16. **Who can do what?:** Employee records, user accounts, roles, and permissions.
+16. **Who can do what?:** Root setup, the employee/account distinction, and the first delegated user.
+17. **Turn responsibilities into roles:** Permissions as actions and roles as reusable bundles.
+18. **Permissions and scopes work together:** Employee and assignment-field visibility as independent data boundaries.
+19. **Access through the reporting tree:** Linked manager accounts, direct and indirect reports, and the mechanisms that remain separate.
+20. **Access to your own information:** Combining a linked account, read permissions, and self scope in the existing application.

+### Controlled and automated access

+21. **Separate proposing from authorizing:** Policy authorship, activation, approval, execution, and the full supported request lifecycle.
+22. **When a policy grants a role:** Explicit versus policy-derived PolicyOS access and the linked-account requirement.

+Lessons 16–22 are one connected organizational sequence. `CON16` retains the existing `who-can-do-what` URL and content ID while becoming the entry point rather than carrying the whole access model alone.
+The approval material formerly concentrated in **Changing things safely** now introduces only preview safety there; independent organizational review has its primary conceptual home in lesson 21.

-## PolicyOS — 15 lessons
+## PolicyOS — 17 lessons

 1. **Find your way around:** Where employees, policies, assignments, and evidence live.
 2. **Meet your first employee:** Read an employee record and identify the facts policies use.